 FlamingFemme is a radical approach to the interview genre

-Self-published by Billington in 2016, FlamingFemme flaunts a dynamic aesthetic of post-punk-feminist meets kitsch, and is the product of an ongoing visual collaboration with graphic designer Alexander Beraza.
+Self-published by Billington in 2016, FlamingFemme flaunts a dynamic aesthetic of post-punk-feminist meets kitsch, and is the product of a visual collaboration with graphic designer Alexander Beraza.

 Featuring a selection of iconic women artists, each conversation featured in this zine offers exclusive insights into the role of gender in the arts--from the initial conception of projects to the navigation of institutional opportunities.
 Many of the artists featured felt that their sex in no way limited their opportunities, but was rather a source of power and inspiration.

 Social justice and the arts in New York City, for The Indypendent

 In 2019, Billington began participating as a volunteer contributor and culture writer for The Indypendent, a print newspaper and non-profit with over 100,000 subscribers.